-Vacation originally focussed on speciality coffee, but after initially seeing their spacious corner on Exhibition Street, the team decided to install a little kitchen.
+The wonderfully designed Vacation had originally focussed on speciality coffee, but after initially seeing their spacious corner on Exhibition Street, the team decided to install a small kitchen.

-Making a strong case for Melbourne’s favourite CBD brunch spot, Cumulus Inc serves refined, restrained brunch dishes inside a spacious interior.
-Enjoy herby, marinated mushrooms with black barley and a 65/65 egg, or smoky shakshouka in a sleek, industrial space.
-If you’re there for business, don’t forget to order a freshly baked, lemon curd-stuffed madeleine on the company card.
+Making a strong case for Melbourne’s favourite CBD brunch spot, Cumulus Inc. serves refined, restrained brunch dishes inside a spacious interior.
+Enjoy the deliciously appetising bircher, or smoky shakshouka in a sleek, industrial space.

 The Grain Store

-For Melburnians wanting to ensure there’s room for lunch (or, like, healthy people I guess), head to The Grain Store.
-Expect fresh, seasonal dishes like the smoky chorizo beans with comté cheese fondue, poached eggs, spinach, kale salsa and sourdough.
-What do you mean not an acceptable 9am meal?!
+For Melburnians wanting to ensure there’s room for lunch, head to The Grain Store.
+Expect fresh, seasonal dishes like the smoky chorizo beans with feta, poached eggs, dashi caramel, salsa verde and toasted croûte.

 Stay on the line with Operator 25—they’re worth the wait.
-We recommended the tapioca and potato fritters for the brunch-venturous, served with satay sauce, a broken egg, wilted greens and slow roasted tomatoes.
+We recommended the Ube Waffle for the brunch-venturous, served with white chocolate sauce, poached peach, jack fruits, coconut and black sesame ice cream.
 Proudly boasting innovative brunch options, skip the smashed avo on your next outing.

 Hash Speciality Coffee

-Intimate, warm and very, very likeable, Hash Speciality Coffee is best known for their dark hot chocolate served with fairy-floss—because, why not.
-If you are feeling like something a little more substantial (than pure sugar), options like espresso pannacotta with chocolate cookie crumbs, panela praline, orange blossom syrup and blueberries await.
+Intimate, warm and very, very likeable, Hash Speciality Coffee is best known for their dark hot chocolate served with fairy-floss—why not.
+If you are feeling like something a little more substantial (than pure sugar), options like the truffled mushrooms, polenta crisp, spinach spread, brioche croutons, poached egg and pecorino await.

 The Mess Hall

-Offering a brunch menu inspired by Italian cuisine, The Mess Hall serves polished, unequivocally delicious dishes like green scrambled eggs with asparagus, rocket pesto, truffle oil and sourdough.
+Offering a brunch menu inspired by Italian cuisine, The Mess Hall serves polished, unequivocally delicious dishes like the corn fritters with avocado, cream cheese a tomato relish and coriander.
 Featuring a rustic, smart interior, The Mess Hall is ideal for lovers of unpretentious brunch.

-This pink six seater café in the famous Degraves St is so cosy you’ll never want to leave.
+This pink six seater café on famous Degraves St is so cosy you’ll never want to leave.
 Tuck yourself in the corner and forget about life with a cup of coffee and a bowl of their delicious yoghurt and nutty muesli.
-Grab a lil’ cake too, or feast on some eye-candy in the form of iconic CBD barista hottie, Sam (formerly of Bon).
+Grab a cake or two while you're at it, definitely something you’ll regret if you don’t

 Brother Baba Budan

 Brother Baba is still one of our favourite spaces in the whole city.
-This places just SCREAMS Melbourne.
+This places just screams Melbourne.
 Drop by in the morning when the espresso machine is buzzing and there's a line out the door.
 If you can snag a spot on the communal table you're doing well.
-It's best to keep things simple here: a strong coffee and one of their epic hame and cheese croissants (keep an eye out for those cheese fingers...you'll know if you find one).
+It's best to keep things simple here: a strong coffee and one of their epic ham and cheese croissants.